GoogleCloudPlatform/cluster-toolkit/README.md

 ### Slurm Images

+> **_Warning:_** Slurm Terraform modules cannot be directly used on the standard OS images.
+They must be used in combination with images built for the versioned release of the Terraform module.

-The HPC Toolkit also provides modules and examples for implementing pre-built Slurm VM images, see [Slurm on GCP Custom Images](docs/vm-images.md#slurm-on-gcp-custom-images)
+The HPC Toolkit provides modules and examples for implementing pre-built and custom Slurm VM images, see [Slurm on GCP](docs/vm-images.md#slurm-on-gcp)

 ## Blueprint Validation